Institutional Review Board

 A Federalwide Assurance (FWA) is an agreement between Seattle Children’s Hospital and the Office for Human Research Protections (OHRP), which acts on behalf of the Secretary of the U.S. Department of Health and Human Services.
 The agreement provides written assurance that the hospital will comply with the basic ethical principles and the federal laws and regulations as well as state and local laws regarding the protection of human subjects in research.
 The hospital’s FWA number is FWA00002443.back to top

-The federal funding agency expects the IRB to review the federal funding proposal for consistency with the research study materials.
-Before funds are awarded, the federal agency requires certification of review and approval from the IRB.back to top
+For studies approved prior to January 21, 2019, the federal funding agency expects the IRB to review the federal funding proposal for consistency with the research study materials.
+Before funds are awarded, the federal agency requires certification of review and approval from the IRB.
+Studies approved on or after January 21, 2019 no longer have the requirement for the IRB to review the funding proposal.

 In almost all cases, informed consent must be obtained from the research participants or their legally authorized representative (s) before participation in research begins.